zakandaiev/frontend-boilerplate/README.md

 ## How to use

 1. Download/Clone The Repository from GitHub
-2. Check updates with `npm-check-updates` & update dependencies if need be
-3. Install Node Modules using `npm i`
+2. Install Node Modules using `npm i`
-4. Explore `package.json` & `gulpfile.js` to learn how it works
+3. Explore `package.json` & `gulpfile.js` to learn how it works
-5. Explore `src` folder & all files to learn structure logic
+4. Explore `src` folder & all files to learn structure logic
-6. Use `gulp` task to develope
+5. Use `gulp` or `gulp start` task to develope
+6. Use `gulp build` task to build minified bundle on `_production-build` folder
+7. Your project is ready to be deployed ;)

 ## Features